laminlabs/arrayloader-benchmarks/README.md

-# `arrayloader-benchmarks`: Data loader benchmarks for scRNA-seq counts et al.
+# Data loader benchmarks for scRNA-seq counts et al.

 _A collaboration between scverse, Lamin, and anyone interested in contributing!_